 - Many contain tools developed at and supported by Broad

-- Featured workspaces
+- Tutorial workspaces

-- Specific use cases based on published work
+- Specific use-cases based on published work

 - Give users a chance to understand their peers' experimental design